American Men and Women of Science

 American Men and Women of Science is a biographical reference work on leading scientists in the United States and Canada, published as a series of books and online by Gale.
 The first edition was published in 1906, named American Men of Science; the work broadened its title to include women in 1971.
-(However, two women, Grace Andrews and Charlotte Angas Scott, were listed in the first edition of American Men of Science in 1906.)
+(However, three women, Grace Andrews, Charlotte Angas Scott, and Alice Eastwood were listed in the first edition of American Men of Science in 1906.)

 American Men and Women of Science profiles living persons in the physical and biological fields, as well as public health scientists, engineers, mathematicians, statisticians, and computer scientists.
 According to the publisher, those listed met four criteria: (1) Distinguished achievement, by reason of experience, training or accomplishment, including contributions to literature, coupled with continuing activity in scientific work; (2) Research activity of high quality in science as evidenced by publication in reputable scientific journals; (3) for those whose work cannot be published due to governmental or industrial security, research activity of high quality in science as evidenced by the judgment of the individual's peers; or (4) Attainment of a position of substantial responsibility requiring scientific training and experience.

 Booklist described American Men and Women of Science as the "Cadillac of scientific biography".
 WorldTrade wrote that American Men and Women of Science "... remains without peer as a chronicle of scientific endeavor and achievement in the United States and Canada."

 Scientists who are not citizens of the United States or Canada are included if a significant portion of their work was performed in North America.